Skip to main content

 Sequencing

-A subset of 61 genotypes (3–4 per population) were chosen for Ilumina paired-end whole-genome 150bp sequencing using the WGS-Novogene platform.
+A subset of 61 genotypes (3-4 per population) were chosen for Ilumina paired-end whole-genome 150bp sequencing.
 Nextera adapter sequences were trimmed from the raw sequence data with Trim Galore (Krueger, 2019).
 We also clipped the first 15 bp of each read because quality checks with FastQC (Andrews, 2019) and MultiQC (Ewels et al., 2016) showed an identical, unusual, pattern in the first 10 bases of each read: GTTTTAAACT.
 Reads were mapped to the TAIR10 reference genome (Berardini et al., 2015) using BWA mem with default settings (Li & Durbin, 2009).
 The mean mapping rate for properly paired reads was 96.6% with a mean of 15,224,790 properly paired and mapped reads per genotype and a total of 943,936,960 mapped and paired reads in the dataset.
 The median depth across genotypes was low but acceptable at 8X.
-There is variation in coverage, missing data, and quality scores between genotypes, but no genotypes were excluded on this basis (Table S2).
+There is variation in coverage, missing data, and quality scores between genotypes, but no genotypes were excluded on this basis in order to maximize sample size (Table S2).
 Duplicate reads were marked with the Genome Analysis Toolkit (GATK) v4.1.4.1 (Van der Auwera & O’Connor, 2020) MarkDuplicates Spark.
 After an initial round of Haplocaller and GenotypeGVCF, the dataset was filtered with the parameters suggested by GATK best practices (Van der Auwera & O’Connor, 2020): QD <2, FS > 60, MQ < 40, ReadPosRankSum < −8, and MQRankSum < −12.5.
 The filtered file was used as a known variants file for base quality score recalibration (BQSR).
 Variants were then called again with HaplotypeCaller using the GVCF flag to keep all sites before combining samples for GenotypeGVCF with the all-sites flag to create a dataset that includes both variant and invariant sites (116,855,685 total sites).

 Testing the drift hypotheses

 To estimate the effects of past drift and gene flow in each population, genome-wide pairwise nucleotide diversity (pi) was calculated for each population as an approximate measure of effective population size with pixy v1.0.4 (Korunes & Samuk, 2021) from a filtered dataset containing variant and invariant sites based on the pixy protocol.
 We used quality filters to remove all indels and low-quality sites that met the following criteria: quality score less than 20, mean depth less than 3, and more than 25% missing data.
 The filtered dataset contains 99,202,614 sites.
 A peak in nucleotide diversity was observed in the centromere of each chromosome, likely caused by fewer mapped sites (Korunes and Samuk, pers. com.).
-However, excluding previously published centromeres (Clark et al., 2007) did not meaningfully change genome-wide nucleotide diversity (r = 0.998, p <0.001), so centromeres are included in all of the following analyses (results excluding the centromeres can be found in Figs. S5S7).
+However, excluding previously published centromeres (Clark et al., 2007) did not meaningfully change genome-wide nucleotide diversity (r = 0.998; p <0.001), so centromeres are included in all of the following analyses (results excluding the centromeres can be found in Figs. S5-S7).

 Testing for local adaptation